 In case you're wondering what a SQL is...

-It is a marketing qualified lead that your sales team has determined to be worthy of a direct follow up after thorough examination.
-Keeps your marketing and sales teams on the same page in terms of what is to be considered a quality lead.
+It is a marketing-qualified lead that your sales team has determined to be worthy of a direct follow-up after a thorough examination.
+Keeps your marketing and sales teams on the same page in terms of what is to be considered a qualified lead.

-Thank you pages are that place you qualify your lead and get more data intelligience to use for future marketing and sales endeavors.
+Thank you pages are that place you qualify your lead and get more data intelligence to use for future marketing and sales endeavors.

 You'll see below their secondary offer to "Get Your Free Assessment" may be considered too aggressive by some inbound experts.
 Since your lead just downloaded an educational Ebook (aligned with the awareness stage of the buying process), they are gathering information and probably not ready to talk to a sales representative.